 DARIUS MAHDJOUBI, Ph.D.

-Dr. Darius Mahdjoubi is a Visiting Scholar at the
+Dr. Darius Mahdjoubi is a Fellow of the Inovation,

-Innovation,

-Creativity and Capital (IC2) Institute of The University of Texas
+Creativity and Capital (IC2) Institute of The University of Texas at Austin, an

 Navigator.
 Darius has an Interdisciplinary Ph.D. degree from The University of